TNA Staff

 Headshot of Steph Speirs

-Steph Speirs is an accomplished creative producer who has worked over the past decade with artists and festivals across Australia and the UK.
+Steph is an accomplished creative producer who has worked over the past decade with artists and festivals across Australia and the UK.
 Steph is also a composer and performance-maker, creating works in experimental theatre and live art spaces and composing music for stage & media.

 Steph is passionate about advocating for the value of arts workers to society, and about innovating to build sustainable arts careers and equitable pathways from education to industry.
-Recently Steph worked with Circus Oz as Producer of Artform & Industry Development, where she was dedicated to facilitating opportunities for artists and cultivating a thriving Australian circus sector.
+Previously, Steph worked with Circus Oz as Producer of Artform & Industry Development, where she was dedicated to facilitating opportunities for artists and cultivating a thriving Australian circus sector.

 Steph holds a Bachelor of Performing Arts and a Master of Arts & Cultural Management.